Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 :white_check_mark: **Only ADNL is being used:** All the communications to TON Blockchain is through ADNL and `tonlib`.
 The main wrapper that connects the app to the network, is `TonBinding`, just like the original app, plus some modifications to make it support new features.

 Other modules like `SwiftyTON` `TON3` and `SwiftyJS` in the project are customized for this repository and responsible for local logics like providing wallet initial state and creating BOC, and can be ported into our main codebase.
-GlossyTON is removed from these modules and they has nothing to do with the network. *We can consider switching to migrate to SwiftyTON in the future, but for now, It is not 100% complete and perfect yet, so I preferred to stay with least changes and original implementation of tonlib.*
+GlossyTON is removed from these modules and they has nothing to do with the network. *We probably can NOT consider migrating to SwiftyTON in the future, It is not complete and perfect, specially in error handling.
+And unfortunately, its repository is archived by the contributer at May 22, 2023.
+(Unless we fork and develop it, ourselves.
+It seems very modern and clean, btw.)
+So, For now, I prefer to stay with least changes and original implementation of tonlib.*

 :white_check_mark: **DNS and raw addresses:** Both `DNS` and `Raw` addresses are supported.